-We will also sponsor the Image Arc auction of original scaled-up Mayachitram (Mystery Paintings) from Sri Lanka to support future Garden Path projects.
-The Falling Sky News – debut issue due out this September – will keep you informed.
+We will also sponsor the Image Arc auction of original scaled-up Mayachitram (see 24 HR GALLERY above) from Sri Lanka to support future Garden Path projects.
+The Falling Sky News – debut issue due out this fall – will keep you informed.

-Around the time of the Apollo 11 Mission the American writer Walker Percy asked a question which remains unanswered and more relevant than ever today.
+Around the time of the Apollo 11 Mission the American writer Walker Percy asked a question which remains unanswered but is more relevant than ever today.
 “How does one live a life of meaning in a depraved and predatory society?”
-Answering that question is the real moonshot.
+Answering that question is the real moonshot these days.